hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 is sakhaNDa, it doesn't make GYAna sakhaNDa.
 GYAna becomes sakhaNDa when it reveals the vastu as sakhaNDa.

-BTW​, if there is no possible akhaNDAkAra-GYAnam in this world(apart from brahmaGYAnam), then the objection of dvaitin-s would be there could be only sakhaNDa-GYAna of brahman, as only such GYAna rises from shabda and hence brahman is saguNa.
+BTW, if there is no possible akhaNDAkAra-GYAnam in this world(apart from brahmaGYAnam), then the objection of dvaitin-s would be there could be only sakhaNDa-GYAna of brahman, as only such GYAna rises from shabda and hence brahman is saguNa.
 I hope to avoid this only, we used the soyam, etc.